vllm-project/vllm/docs/source/models/vlm.rst

     Since ``VLM2Vec`` has the same model architecture as ``Phi-3.5-vision``, we have to explicitly pass ``--task embedding`` to run this model in embedding mode instead of text generation mode.

-Since this schema is not defined by OpenAI client, we have to post a request to the server using the lower-level ``requests`` library:
+Since this schema is not defined by OpenAI client, we post a request to the server using the lower-level ``requests`` library:

 .. code-block:: python